COMMENTS FROM PAST TOUR MEMBERS WHO HAVE EXCELLED IN THE MUSIC FIELD

 F.A.M.E.
 Foundation , and Director of Evolved Learning Conferences,

-CAREN LEVINE, 1988: "I was offered the opportunity to play principle flute in the SOA honor band in 1988.
+CAREN LEVINE, SOA 1988: "I was offered the opportunity to play principle flute in the SOA honor band in 1988.
 This was my very first experience seeing Europe as well as performing in some of the most exquisite concert halls.

 SOA was such a positive, memorable, inspiring, and enriching experience.
 I highly recommend SOA to students interested in entering into a career in music.
 The SOA honor band is comprised of some of the most talented and dedicated young musicians I have ever heard.
 My brother, Richard Levine, played principle clarinet in the SOA honor band in 1991."